havario/workflows/forge/ipinfo/README.md

 [ipinfo][1] is a self-hosted, no-tracking, no-ads solution for displaying client IP information such as IP address, country, AS number/description.

+Built based on the latest version of `Nginx`, retaining the latest features of `Nginx`!

 ## Prepare the host

 If you need to install docker by yourself, follow the [official installation guide][2].